ellyrichardson/katniane-rest-service/README.md

 ### Katniane Node

-Setup and run a Katniane Node by following the guide in this repo: [Katniane Node](https://github.com/ellyrichardson/katniane-node)
+Setup and run a Katniane Node by following the guide in the [Katniane Node](https://github.com/ellyrichardson/katniane-node) repo

 ### Run